 This is a condition where there is a lack of vision in one eye because the eye and the brain stop working together, the brain ignores the image from the amblyopic eye this only affects one eye resulting in the amblyopic eye pointing away from the other thereby appearing “Lazy”.

-Causes: There are various causes behind this condition like Strabismus (Crossed eyes) and cataracts, ptosis and refractive problems.
+There are various causes behind this condition like Strabismus (Crossed Eyes) and cataracts, ptosis and refractive problems.

-Symptoms: Symptoms include eyes that point in different directions, significant favoring of one eye, poor depth perception, poor vision in one eye.
+Symptoms include eyes that point in different directions, significant favouring of one eye, poor depth perception, poor vision in one eye.

 Improved sight in a lazy eye could be accomplished however in certain cases an untreated eye might become dysfunctional, Best possible methods are by Patching or covering the strong eye: This method forces the weaker eye to work harder hence strengthening its ability to move and focus.
 Contact lenses and eyeglasses in some cases surgery to realign the muscles in the eye.